9th8/up-to-date-real-world-haskell/0-why-haskell.md

     Report](http://haskell.org/onlinereport/haskell2010/) describes the
     Haskell 2010 language standard.
 -   Various extensions to the language have become commonplace since the Haskell 2010 Report was released.
-The [GHC Users\'s Guide](http://www.haskell.org/ghc/docs/latest/html/users_guide/index.html) contains detailed documentation on the extensions supported by GHC, as well as some GHC-specific features.
+The [GHC Users's Guide](http://www.haskell.org/ghc/docs/latest/html/users_guide/index.html) contains detailed documentation on the extensions supported by GHC, as well as some GHC-specific features.